 A number of turtles will travel within the powerline ROW, or at least the ROW edge, and a few spend a considerable amount of the summer season within the ROW.
 These same turtles also don't use roads and trails, except to cross.

 This may not be as odd as it sounds.
 Roads and trails present literal exposure to danger.
-When selecting "resting" forms, these turtles nearly always select locations where exposure from direct view, or harm from being stepped on (by a deer or inattentive tracker) is minimized.
+When selecting locations for "resting forms", these turtles nearly always select locations where exposure from direct view, or harm from being stepped on (by a deer or inattentive tracker) is minimized.

-Aggression, Territoriality, and Home Range Patrol I've been bitten twice by Box turtles over the last 10 years.
-Once by turtle M9(f) who I am pretty sure thought my pinky finger was a worm, and once by turtle M32(m) who took a chunk of flesh out of my hand while being handled.
+Aggression, Territoriality, and Home Range Patrol I've been bitten twice by Box turtles over the last 15 years.
+Once by turtle M9(f) who thought my pinky finger was a worm, and once by turtle M32(m) who took a chunk of flesh out of my hand while being handled.
 M32 is aggressive every time he is handled, but aggression has never been observed toward any other turtle he has been seen with.

-Apparent aggression by males toward females appears as part of mating behavior, sometimes damaging the marginal scutes of the female's carapace in the act.
-And occasionally two males will push and peck each other when a female is close by, but outright aggression on free ranging Eastern box turtles is rare, and despite a couple of questionable references in some literature, territoriality is almost certainly non-existent.
+Apparent aggression by males toward females is part of mating behavior, sometimes damaging the marginal scutes of the female's carapace in the act.
+And occasionally two males will push and peck each other when a female is close by, but outright aggression on free ranging Eastern box turtles is extremely rare, and despite a couple of questionable references in some literature, territoriality is almost certainly non-existent.

-The term "patrol" has been used by one researcher to describe Box turtle movements through it's home range (activity area), but it is extremely unlikely that Box turtles have any need to or desire to protect (patrol) any part of or an entire home range.
-Box turtles are lifelong opportunistic omnivores and likely do search for food resources and mates, and apparetly remember where resources are located from past visits.
+The term "patrol" has been used by one researcher to describe Box turtle movements throughout it's home range (activity area), but it is extremely unlikely that Box turtles have any need or desire to protect (patrol) any part of it's home range, and research has not confirmed any type of patrol behavior.
+Box turtles are lifelong opportunistic omnivores and likely do also search for food resources and mates, and apparetly remember where resources are located from past visits, but surely do not engage in combat to protect their resources.

 Home Range, Hibernacula, and Nest Site Fidelity